Short link: opensrs.help/public-whois

-Only the registrant contact set will be published—Whois data does not display information for the domain’s Admin, Billing, or Tech contact.
+Note: Only the Registrant contact data set will be published—Whois Publicy data does not display information for the domain’s Admin, Billing, or Tech contact.

-Can Public Whois service be turned off and on?
+Can Whois Publicityservice be turned off and on?

 Does the registrant have to consent to Publicity separately for each domain name?

-No, the registrant only needs to provide their consent for Public Whois service once.
+No, the registrant only needs to provide their consent for Whois Publicity service once.

 If they later choose to have the Publicity service enabled on another domain, it will activate automatically as long as their consent status remains “on.”
 This ensures that the reseller maintains control over the services they provide, while also ensuring there is affirmative consent from the registrant to publish their data.

-Are there any eligibility requirements for Public Whois service?
+Are there any eligibility requirements for Whois Publicity service?

-Public Whois service is available to all registrants and optional on any gTLD domain.
+Whois Publicity service is available to all registrants and optional on any gTLD domain.